Public Masterpiece Partners With Golden Silk Pheach: Unveiling The $3 Million Golden Khmer Flower Of Life

-(MENAFN- GlobeNewsWire - Nasdaq) This historic collaboration was formalized at the Dubai AI & Web3 Festival 2024, where the partnership agreement between Public Masterpiece and Golden Silk Pheach was signed.

-Dubai, UAE, Sept.
-16, 2024 (GLOBE NEWSWIRE) -- Public Masterpiece , a pioneer in merging high-value physical assets with blockchain technology, proudly announces its groundbreaking partnership with Golden Silk Pheach, the renowned luxury fashion and fabric brand from Siem Reap, Cambodia.
+(MENAFN- Zex PR Wire) Dubai, UAE, 16th September 2024, ZEX PR WIRE , Public Masterpiece , a pioneer in merging high-value physical assets with blockchain technology, proudly announces its groundbreaking partnership with Golden Silk Pheach, the renowned luxury fashion and fabric brand from Siem Reap, Cambodia.
 Golden Silk Pheach is celebrated globally for its stunning silk masterpieces, crafted from rare golden silkworm cocoons that embody Cambodia's rich artisanal heritage.

 Key Highlights of the Partnership: